 Outcome 1: Human Ecosystem – Students will be able to articulate the culturally specific ways in which children/youth, families, schools, and communities are viewed and services to them are provided.

 Outcome 2: Global Self-Awareness – Students will be able to address significant issues in the world and the relationship of these issues to individual decision making.

 Outcome 3: International Dimensions – Students will understand and be able to articulate how the discipline of their major (or one of their majors) is viewed and practiced in another culture.

 Requirements for Minor Offered by Department

 Nine (9) of 18 credit hours must be from courses with the CEHS prefix or a prefix representing a CEHS department.

-Students must take at least 6 credits from the list of courses approved to meet Outcomes 1 and Outcomes 2, students must take at least 1 credit to meet Outcome 3.
+Students must take at least 6 credits from the list of courses approved to meet Outcome 1 and Outcome 2, and at least 1 credit to meet Outcome 3.

-Additional courses: In addition to the 7 minimum credits required to meet Outcomes 1, 2, and 3; to complete the overall 18 credits required, students may select from:
+Additional courses: In addition to the 7 minimum credits required to meet Outcomes 1, 2, and 3, and in order to complete the overall 18 credits required, students may select from: